jtbattle/wangemu/wvdutil/wvdutil_readme.txt

 Jim Battle
-June 19, 2021
+June 20, 2021

-python2 is officially dead, so I've converted the code base to be strictly python3 instead of bilingual.
-There is no new functionality, but the typing information is now inline instead of being specified by pragma comments, and a couple python2-specific code paths have been eliminated.

-Jim Battle
-January 4, 2020

-Version 1.7 of wvdutil was developed under Windows 7, and should be compatible with both Python 2.7 and Python 3.7.
+Version 1.14 of wvdutil was developed under Windows 10.
 It should run on other platforms, but it hasn't been tested.
+The previous version was "bilingual" (ran under both python 2 and 3), but now that python 2 is officially dead, this program now requires a python 3 environment, specifically something like Python 3.6 or newer (due to type hinting).

-wvdutil_1.7.zip contains the main program, wvdutil.py, and its supporting modules.
+wvdutil_1.14.zip contains the main program, wvdutil.py, and its supporting modules.

 If you are on a Windows machine and don't have a python interpreter installed, the win32 executable "wvdutil.exe" can be used instead.
 How it works is it creates a temporary directory and installs a self-contained python interpreter and all the modules used by wvdutil, then executes it.
 On exit the temporary directory is removed.
-As a result of all this trickery, there is a multi-second delay on start up.
+As a result of all this trickery, there is a short delay on start up.

 Running linting tools:

     There are a few tools you can run to get feedback on code quality.
-    Not all warnings have been quashed for various reasons, a big one being py2/3 compatibility, and another being I'm OK with having a larger number of lines per function than the linter does.
+    Not all warnings have been quashed for various reasons, including personal preference.
+For instance, I'm OK with having a larger number of lines per function than the linter does.

     (1) pep8 wvdutil.py
     (2) pylint wvdutil.py
     (3) mypy wvdutil.py     (type checker)

+New features in version 1.14:

+    - the version number has jumped a lot because I've been making more frequent, fine-grained fixes to github and I don't always do the full roll-out to this readme and releasing a new .zip file, etc.
+    - support for python 2 is dropped
+    - the code takes advantage of that and changes type hinting to be inline instead of using pragma comments
+    - the code takes advantage of type aliases to make parameter intent clearer, eg, "Sector" instead of the generic "bytearray".
+    - the code intended to have a check that the name of a program file in the catalog should match the name specified in the program header sector. there was a bug which prevented that check from working.

 New features in version 1.10: